 Teratogens are external substances that a woman can get exposed to during her pregnancy.
 The below elements can result in trisomy (1):

 - Health conditions such as diabetes

 Babies born to women aged above 35 years have a higher risk of trisomy.
 The eggs age as the woman grows older (2).
 Some scientists believe that as the eggs get older, they are likely to have an incorrect number of chromosomes, resulting in abnormalities during fertilization.

-5. Vitamin B Deficiency: > > It is known that vitamin B folic acid deficiency leads to neural tube deficiencies.
-Researchers are gathering evidence > that folic acid also has an influence on the chromosome formation.
-Women with low levels of this vitamin could be at a > higher risk of having babies with extra chromosome disorders.
-However, this is yet to be proven. > > Meanwhile, researchers at the University of California, Berkeley, and the Lawrence Berkeley National Laboratory, have > found that lower levels of folate in males could lead to abnormal chromosomes in their offspring.
+5. Vitamin B Deficiency:

+It is known that vitamin B folic acid deficiency leads to neural tube deficiencies.
+Researchers are gathering evidence that folic acid also influences chromosome formation.
+Women with low levels of this vitamin could be at a higher risk of having babies with extra chromosome disorders.
+However, this is yet to be proven.

+Meanwhile, researchers at the University of California, Berkeley, and the Lawrence Berkeley National Laboratory, have found that lower levels of folate in males could lead to abnormal chromosomes in their offspring.
 (3)